 This section, located ahead of the policy description, is a summary of the various circumstances of an activity that are considered to determine if the activity is or would be a significant drinking water threat.
-The threat summary is provided for convenience, and the Tables of Drinking Water Threats should be consulted for purposes of determining whether or not a particular circumstance of an activity applies to the associated policy or policies.
+The threat summary is provided for convenience, and the Technical Rules should be consulted for purposes of determining whether or not a particular circumstance of an activity applies to the associated policy or policies.
+This link takes the reader to a lookup tool for threats. https://threats.swpip.ca/Threats/Search